ARIA Urban Singles Chart

 The ARIA Hip Hop/R&B Singles Chart, formerly the ARIA Urban Singles Chart, ranks the best performing hip hop and R&B tracks within Australia and is provided by the Australian Recording Industry Association.

 History

 The ARIA Hip Hop/R&B Singles Chart was established as the Urban Singles Chart in 2001 and first published on 1 January of that year.
-The chart still runs weekly As of 14 November 2025.
-The current number one is "Love Me Or Not by Ravyn Lenae.
+The chart still runs weekly As of 25 September 2026.number one is "Earrings" by Malcolm Todd.